 - In our work, we will pay full attention to the three pillars of the Strategy – Survive, Thrive and Transform.
 The latter, dependent on addressing the key social determinants and developing enabling environments, is critical to sustainable improvements in the health of women, children and adolescents.

 The UN Secretary General noted in 2015 the historic progress in reducing maternal and child deaths between 2010 and 2015.
 However, the 2010 Strategy promised to save 16 million lives by 2015, while 2.4 million deaths were actually averted.
 We are deeply committed to play our part in uncovering the root causes and to find solutions, so that we can meet the ambitious targets set by the new Strategy.
 We are committed to support strengthening national and sub-national accountability mechanisms and will rely upon their work to develop our insights and recommendations.
-We will produce our first, interim report for presentation to the UN Secretary-General at the time of the September, 2016 UN General Assembly.
+We have produced our first inaugural report and delivered to the UN Secretary-General in September, 2016 UN General Assembly.
+The 2017 Report will be delivered in September 2017.
 In subsequent years, the annual report is expected to coincide with annual reporting on the Sustainable Development Goals and associated review processes, such as the High-Level Political Forum on Sustainable Development.

 We call for all stakeholders to provide advice and inputs to our process and to help us vigorously communicate our findings and to advocate for remedial action to ensure healthy living for every woman, adolescent and child, everywhere.